eawilson-CompBio/EnsembleMHC-Covid/EnsembleMHC/README.md

 *  [pickpocket-1.1](https://services.healthtech.dtu.dk/services/PickPocket-1.1/9-Downloads.php#)
 *  [mhcflurry-1.6.0](https://github.com/openvax/mhcflurry/releases/tag/1.6.0) (note: We recommend that you use the [install_mhcflurry.sh](scripts/install_mhcflurry.sh) script located in the script folder)

-Be sure to follow the installation instructions of each algorithmm carefully.
+Be sure to follow the installation instructions of each algorithm carefully.
 These algorithms can be installed at any location, however, be sure to update the [ALGORITHMS_PATHS.sh](ALGORITHMS_PATHS.sh) script with the absolute path to each algorithm.

-### Other dependancies
+### Other dependencies

 * [Anaconda](https://docs.anaconda.com/anaconda/install/)